denisyarats/pytorch_sac/README.md

 This is PyTorch implementation of Soft Actor-Critic (SAC) [[ArXiv]](https://arxiv.org/abs/1812.05905).

-If you use this code in your research project please cite it as:
+If you use this code in your research project please cite us as:
 ```
 @misc{pytorch_sac,
   author = {Yarats, Denis and Kostrikov, Ilya},